After our initial meeting

 Things you need to know

-- * Try to use email or personal drop-off as much as possible.
-We charge $2.00 for the first page of each fax, plus an additional $.10/page.
+- * Try to use email or personal drop-off or email as much as possible.
+There is a $2.00 for the first page of each fax, plus an additional $.10/page.
 This bill will be sent out at the close of your bankruptcy.

 - * If you have a person you want to pick up your information, they must be explicitly named as a person to pick up documents.
 We will not release your information to anyone other than an individual authorized by you.
 Your assistant must present photo identification.